NhutTien0905/itr-training-ecg-qrs_detection/README.md

 | TFServer GPU | 2.6 ms | 3.5 ms | 11 ms |
 | Proto files | 2 ms | 5.5 ms | 40 ms |

 Overall, inference using TFServer is faster than on local machine in both environments CPU and GPU.
 When using GPU or CPU, TFServer is faster than local machine approximately 20 times (follow the table above).
+When using custom proto files, we have a trade off between performance and installation.
+Our work will work on CPU but we do not need to install a whole tensorflow and tensorflow-serving-api packages on client device.

 |  | % QRS sensitivity | % QRS positive predictivity |
 |:------------:|:------------:|:------------:|